RudrenduPaul/Python-Customer-segmentation-and-consumer-behavior-analysis-using-machine-learning/README.md

 UK alone results in 82% of total $ revenue which is expected for a UK based retailer.

 ### Business Strategy:
-The senior management for the retail company should consider expanding to the other countries (fter UK) where they have significant sales such as Neatherland, EIRE, Germany & France for future geographic expansion.
+The senior management for the retail company should consider expanding to the other countries (after UK) where they have significant sales such as Neatherland, EIRE, Germany & France for future geographic expansion.